Merkoba/Hue/README.md

 "max_image_size"
 >Maximum image size allowed in KB.
 This is checked both in the client and server.
 If the image is bigger it won't be uploaded.

+"max_profile_image_size"
+>Maximum image size allowed for profile images.

 "small_keyboard_scroll"
->The amount scrolled in pixels when Shift + Up or Down arrows are used.
+>The amount scrolled in pixels for a small, normal, scroll.
+By using shift + up or shift + down.

 "big_keyboard_scroll"
->The amount scrolled in pixels when PageUp or PageDown are used.
+>The amount scrolled in pixels for a bigger scroll.
+By using pageUp or pageDown.

 "afk_timeout_duration"
 >When a user has had the tab unfocused (changing applications is currently not detected as being unfocused by browsers, so this means being on a different tab) for this amount of time, the user will be considered internally as afk.
 When afk is true it the tab won't load new changed images until the user focuses the tab again.
 This is to be avoid an abandoned tab from loading lots of images for no purpose, to save bandwidth.